bo-er/bo-er.github.io/_posts/2023-01-12-goto Can Be Useful.md

 Since the goroutine of the test function, Test_PanicRecoverAcrossGoroutines is not panicking, the deferred function catchError has no effect on the panic.

-The restriction that a panic can't be recovered from another goroutine is explained in [Effective GO](https://go.dev/doc/effective_go#panic).
+The restriction that a panic can't be recovered from another goroutine is explained in "Effective GO".
 A panic immediately stops the execution of the current function and begins unwinding the goroutine's stack.
 Unwinding means stack unwinding; it's a process of removing function entries from the stack at runtime, running any deferred functions along the way.
 This is why we must recover in a deferred function, and no function may run at the unwinding stage except the deferred one.
 The program dies if that unwinding reaches the top of the goroutine's stack.
 Therefore, if we try to recover the panic outside of the scope of the goroutine, the effort is in vain since the deferred recover function outside of the goroutine's scope has no effect.

 ## Conclusion